obseletecode72/SigMakerEXT/README.md

 # SigMakerEXT
-A sigmaker that i made because i was bored too, its working now xd
+A sigmaker that i made intirely in C++ because i was bored too, its working now xd

 Libs used: